 Ambien is frequently used to treat cases of insomnia and other disorders.
 Due to its nature, Ambien is meant to be used short-term.
-The long-term effects of the drug can be dangerous and risky, especially if a person has become addicted.
+Long-term prescription drug abuse treatment will be needed especially if a person has become addicted.
 We’ll be taking a look at some of the many long-term effects of Ambien and how to get treatment, sooner than later.

 With all types of addiction, the longer someone uses a certain drug the more they open the door for serious physical and mental health issues.
 If you or a loved one is suffering from an addiction, it’s best to act sooner than later.
 Caso Bay takes pride in offering personalized and effective treatment for all our guests and clients.